Use code PERFMATTERS for an extra 10% off!

 YouTube preview thumbnails

 If you’re using YouTube videos on your site, it can be advantageous to enable our preview thumbnail feature.
 What this does is swap out the YouTube iframes with a preview thumbnail and lightweight SVG play icon.
 The iframe is then loaded on click.
-This is the fastest way to load YouTube videos.
+This is the fastest way to load YouTube videos and will fix the TBT overhead from videos.

 In our performance testing with videos, we saw this feature increase the speed of the site by 64%.
 It also dropped the total page size by 58%.
 That’s pretty incredible.